NodeSchoolSF/interview-prep/notes/01_outline.md

 Arrange into pairs, and take turns (30 minutes each).

 Have one person pick a problem for the other person.
 They'll read the question verbally first and the "interviewee" codes it up (not on leetcode).

+If people don't want to do that, they can also pair on it instead of interview/interviewee. (can ask which format people would prefer)

 Go over solutions (**TODO**: does this mean they should be fixed instead of from a pool? maybe not).
 Go over what test cases I'd write.